Neptune: Advanced ML Operator Fusion for Locality and Parallelism on GPUs: Conclusion

 \section{Conclusion}

-{We presented \NAME{}, a novel tensor compiler for advanced operator fusion. \NAME{} shows, for the first time, that fusion algorithms that can be included in a standard compiler schedule can find kernels with performance equal or higher than that of Triton versions of manually optimized attention kernels like FlashAttention and FlashDecoding, and comparable to their CUTLASS versions.

-\NAME{} opens a new direction toward bringing such optimizations fully within the scope of optimizing tensor compilers.
-We anticipate that this integration can pave the way for automatic discovery of new efficient advanced ML operators.
+{We presented \NAME{}, a novel tensor compiler for advanced ML operator fusion. \NAME{} shows, for the first time, that advanced fusion algorithms can be included in a standard compiler schedule, to transform plain attention into kernels like FlashAttention and FlashDecoding, reaching and exceeding state-of-the-art kernel performance.
+Our subsequent work Nautilus~\cite{nautilus} shows the benefits of our transformations on new GPU architectures (Hopper and Blackwell) and automates scheduling. \NAME{} opens a new direction towards bringing such optimizations fully within the scope of optimizing tensor compilers.
+We anticipate that this integration will pave the way for automatic discovery of new efficient advanced ML operators on a broad range \mbox{of emerging AI hardware platforms.}